ehu23/notes/environment-setup.md

     - Customize Mac settings
 2. Xcode:
     - Download/Install Xcode from App Store
     - Install xcode command line tools via `xcode-select --install`.
+(There is a bug with xcode 12 where you just need to get the .dmg from apple's website to get the tools and cannot install through command line)
         - Note: Make sure this is done after Xcode finishes!
 Check with `gcc` or `xcode-select -p`
 3. Git:
     - Set commit email address: `git config --global user.email "USERNAME@users.noreply.github.com"`